P-p-H-d/mlib/README.md

 Overview
 --------

-M\*LIB (M star lib) is a library allowing the programmer to use **generic and type safe container** in pure C language, aka handling generic [containers](https://en.wikipedia.org/wiki/Container_%28abstract_data_type%29).
+M\*LIB (M star lib) is a library enabling the programmer to use **generic and type safe container** in pure C language, aka handling generic [containers](https://en.wikipedia.org/wiki/Container_%28abstract_data_type%29).
 The objects within the containers can have proper constructor, destructor (and other methods): this will be handled by the library.
-This allows to construct fully recursive objects (container-of[...]-container-of-type-T).
+This make it possible to construct fully recursive objects (container-of[...]-container-of-type-T).

 This is an equivalent of the [C++](https://en.wikipedia.org/wiki/C%2B%2B) [STL](https://en.wikipedia.org/wiki/Standard_Template_Library) but for standard ISO C99.